things you'll need to know if you're new to this blues harp game.....

 In the course of my 39-year career, I’ve sampled many other Hohner harps, including the Special 20, Golden Melody, Blues Harp, Pro Harp, and Big River Harp.
 I’ve also tried a few Lee Oskars.
 There’s nothing wrong with them.
 Many players swear by them.
 Recently I've tried Seydel and Bushman harps.
-They both seem like excellent instruments.
+They are both excellent instruments.
 Still, I always come back to the Marine Band.

 I’ve recorded three albums with Sterling "Mr. Satan" Magee--the guy playing guitar in the photo above--and I played a Hohner Marine Band on every single track.